Nervi

 Nervi is a former fishing village 12 miles (19 km) northwest of Portofino on the Riviera di Levante, now a seaside resort in Liguria, in northwest Italy.
 Once an independent comune, it is now a quartiere of Genoa.
 Nervi is 4 miles (7 km) east of central Genoa.

+Multiple 16th-century sources describe Nervi as the birthplace of Christopher Columbus, though his exact origins remain a matter of debate.

 Geography

 Nervi is a district of Genoa.
 At the beginning of the century, it is mentioned as being surrounded with groves of olives, oranges and lemons, and beautiful gardened villas.
 At 25 meters above sea level, Genoa has a moist climate that is less dusty than the Riviera di Ponente, the part of the Italian Riviera west of Genoa, and is especially in favor with those who suffer from lung complaints.

 Museums

 Nervi is home to four significant museums.

 The Genoa Gallery of Modern Arts, in the former Villa Saluzzo Serra and the Raccolte Frugone, in the former Villa Grimaldi Fassio have paintings, sculptures, and drawings by Italian and other artists from the 19th and 20th centuries.
 The collection also includes items related to the cultural history of Genoa and Liguria.

 The Wolfsoniana is a regional museum of the Wolfsonian-Florida International University of Florida International University in Miami, Florida.

 It contains items from the 19th and 20th centuries such as architectural drawings, graphics, posters, sketches and drawings, books and other publications, paintings, sculptures, furniture, and glass, ceramic, wrought iron, and silver objects.

 The Museo Giannettino Luxoro features collections of clocks and watches from the 18th and 19th centuries, ceramics, furniture, and fine clothing in a restored villa.

 In July 2020, the Italia Nostra announced it would partake in the historic renovation of Nervi.